JahanavDixit/DESIGN-AND-ANALYSIS-OF-AN-EDUCATIONAL-RECOMMENDER-SYSTEM-TO-ENHANCE-STUDENTS-LEARNING-OUTCOMES/README.md

 # DESIGN AND ANALYSIS OF AN EDUCATIONAL RECOMMENDER  SYSTEM TO ENHANCE STUDENTS LEARNING OUTCOMES

 ## Description:
-This GitHub repository hosts the codebase for the "Design and Development of an Effective Technique for Predicting the Performance of Students in the Higher Education System."
-The project leverages the Oulad dataset and employs an ensemble learning approach, specifically the BalancedRandomForestClassifier, to enhance the accuracy of student performance prediction.
+The "Design and Development of an Effective Technique for Predicting the Performance of Students in the Higher Education System."
+The project leverages the Oulad dataset and employs an ensemble learning approach, specifically the `BalancedRandomForestClassifier`, to enhance the accuracy of student performance prediction.

 ## Key Features: